-- An enforcement officer may not exercise the power of entry under section 79(1)(a) in relation to a dwellinghouse or marae- - (a) except with the consent of the occupier of the dwellinghouse or marae; or - (b) unless-
+- (1) An enforcement officer may not exercise the power of entry under section 79(1)(a) in relation to a dwellinghouse or marae- - (a) except with the consent of the occupier of the dwellinghouse or marae; or - (b) unless- - (i) authorised to do so by a warrant issued under subsection (2); and

-- (i) authorised to do so by a warrant issued under subsection (2); and - (ii) when exercising the power, the enforcement officer is accompanied by a member of the police. - (2) A judicial officer may, on the written application of an enforcement officer made on oath, issue a warrant authorising the enforcement officer to enter the dwellinghouse or marae specified in the application. - (3) The judicial officer may issue a warrant under subsection (2)- - (a) only if he or she is satisfied that- - (i) the proposed entry is necessary for the purposes of section 79(1)(a); and - (ii) the enforcement officer has taken all reasonable steps to obtain the consent of the occupier to the proposed entry; and - (b) subject to any conditions that he or she thinks fit. - (4) In this section,-
+- (ii) when exercising the power, the enforcement officer is accompanied by a constable. - (2) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) may, on the application of an enforcement officer made in the manner provided for an application for a search warrant in subpart 3 of Part 4 of that Act, issue a warrant authorising the enforcement officer to enter the dwellinghouse or marae specified in the application. - (3) The issuing officer may issue a warrant under subsection (2)- - (a) only if he or she is satisfied that- - (i) the proposed entry is necessary for the purposes of section 79(1)(a); and - (ii) the enforcement officer has taken all reasonable steps to obtain the consent of the occupier to the proposed entry. - (b) [Repealed] - (3A) The provisions of Part 4 of the Search and Surveillance Act 2012 (except sections 118 and 119) apply as if a warrant issued under subsection (2) were a search warrant. - (4) In this section,-